-This infographic from Koeppel Direct illustrates the rise of live video streaming.
+This new infographic from Filmora illustrates the growth and potential of the video game industry.

 Social media user satisfaction remains steady this year though it is still in the lower tier of industries on this measure.
 The overall index for social media is unchanged at 73 on a 100-point scale, though some platforms are better rated than others.